davidgilbertson/enzyme/docs/guides/migration-from-2-to-3.md

 with "React-like" libraries such as Preact and Inferno.

-We have done our best to make enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.
+We have done our best to make enzyme v3 as API compatible with v2.x as possible, however there are a handful of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.

 Airbnb has one of the largest enzyme test suites, coming in at around 30,000 enzyme unit tests.